 To address these needs, CSA offers individualized, therapeutic school-age classes led by speech-language pathologists or special educators with specialized training and experience with young children with learning differences.
 Each class has a low teacher-student ratio of two staff to 10-12 children.

 The time and flexibility afforded by the small group setting at CSA make it possible to identify, remediate, and maintain important skills on a student-by-student basis.
-We also enroll typically-developing children (up to 20% of each class) who benefit from our individualized, small-group program and are peer models for their classmates.
-This inclusive model benefits both types of students tremendously.
+CSA welcomes children without identified learning differences to be peer models for their classmates with speech, language and learning difficulties.
+We believe that all children can benefit from a language-rich, multi-sensory program and that this inclusive model is valuable for both types of students.

-Learning is enhanced through a multi-sensory approach to instruction, and classrooms are equipped with state-of-the-art technology including Smart Boards, iPads and Sound field FM systems.
+Learning is enhanced through a multi-sensory approach to instruction, and classrooms are equipped with state-of-the-art technology including Smart Boards and Sound field FM systems.
 Two computer labs are used for technology instruction and academic reinforcement activities.

 Classroom instruction is complemented through our "special areas" programs, which include Music Therapy, Library, Drama, and PE each week.